ibrezm1/whisper_real_time/README.md

 Whisper also requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers:

 ```
-# on Ubuntu or Debian
+# on Ubuntu or Debian or pi
 sudo apt update && sudo apt install ffmpeg
+sudo apt install portaudio19-dev

 # on Arch Linux
 sudo pacman -S ffmpeg